Spider bites are usually harmless, and spiders don't usually bite unless threatened.

 - Closets and cupboards during cold weather

-Brown recluse spiders are found most commonly in the southern Midwest and in limited areas of the South.
-Recluses are so named because they like to hide away in undisturbed areas.
-They mostly prefer to live indoors, in places such as:
+Recluse spiders are found most commonly in the southern half of the United States and in South America, where they are known as brown spiders.
+These spiders are so named because they like to hide away in undisturbed areas.
+They are most active in the warmer months.
+Indoors, they prefer to live:

 - Behind bookshelves and dressers

 - In rarely used cupboards

 Sometimes they get mixed up in bed linens and clothing, causing many bites to occur in the early morning.

 Outside, they seek out dry, dark, quiet spots, such as under rocks or in tree stumps.

 Rarely, a bite from a widow spider or recluse spider is deadly, particularly in small children.

 A severe wound from a recluse spider can take weeks or months to heal and leaves large scars.

 Spiders usually bite only in defense, when being trapped between your skin and another object.

 To prevent spider bites: